lucasmarcelli/ezio-art-2/README.md

 npm run build
 ```

-commit and push the built site to github, this should trigger redeploying the site to github pages.
+Commit and push the built site to github, it should automatically build into `./dist` which will trigger redeploying the site to github pages.
 The workflow can also be run manually from the _Actions_ tab